-AboutConscious Community Theory (CCT) was written in 2016, by Nathan Warren, MBA, owner of Harris Bridge Vineyard, founder of the Harris Bridge Community, instructor at the Oregon State University College of Business, and Administrator with the State of Oregon.
+AboutConscious Community Theory (CCT) was written in 2016, by Nathan Warren, MBA, owner of Harris Bridge Vineyard, founder of the Harris Bridge Community, the Community of Love and Appreciation, and the Heart River Community.
+Nathan also serves as an instructor with the Oregon State University College of Business and as an Administrator with the State of Oregon.

-CCT was also inspired by Nathan's work for the State of Oregon, where he has worked in healthcare, education, public safety, and several public-private partnerships throughout a 20 year career.
-In 2016, Nathan was asked to develop a program to assist with culture change through the lens of quality assurance for the Oregon Department of Corrections (ODOC).
+Life First through the lens of State Services: CCT was also inspired by Nathan's 20-year career with the State of Oregon in healthcare, education, and public safety.
+In 2016, Nathan was asked to develop a program to assist with culture change for the Oregon Department of Corrections (ODOC).
 Work in corrections relies upon awareness.
-Nathan says "A person's awareness and response is often the guide to safety in the sometimes unpredictable work of corrections."
+Nathan says "A person's awareness and response is often the key to safety in the often unpredictable work of corrections."
 This awareness-driven approach also applies to human rehabilitation, behavior change, and transformation.
 Nathan continues, "You can't force change into another person.
-Change comes from within them.
-Human transformation is an awareness led support process, not a purpose led control process."
-And, in the ODOC, all that an adult in custody has is time.
-When all you have is time, "being" becomes as important as "doing", and "being" is a consciousness concept.
+Human transformation is an awareness-led support process, not a purpose-led control process."
+And, within a prison, when all you have is time, "being" becomes as important as "doing", and "being" is a consciousness concept.
 These correctional insights are responsible for the organizational behavior components of CCT.

 More history can be obtained by contacting the author, Nathan Warren, MBA at email@example.com and by phone at 541-990-5919.